7 Expert Tips to Stick With Your Dry January Resolution

 3. Avoid your usual drinking triggers

-For a lot of people, there’s probably some environments that they associate with alcohol.
+For a lot of people, there are probably some environments that they associate with alcohol.
 It could be pregaming with drinks at a sports event or a weekly happy hour with friends.
 Whatever the case may be, it’s best to understand these triggering environments and how you can avoid them, says Dr. Stacy Cohen, MD, a double board-certified general and addiction psychiatrist who practices at The Moment in Los Angeles, California.
 “You’re best off avoiding people, places, and things that can remind you of drinking.
 If you're struggling with going booze-free for the month, perhaps have your loved ones put away the alcohol ahead of time and try not to drink around you.
 You can also participate in an event with someone else who agrees not to drink so you don't feel alone,” she says.

 4. Adjust your routine with physical activity.
 A run or walk at sundown works

-It’s the New Year, but you’re probably continuing the same routine as the year before.
+It's almost the New Year, but you’re probably continuing the same routine as the year before.
 Shake up things a bit to move around and add more things you love to do, such as a salsa class or an outdoor sport.
 Joelene Knight, CADC-CAS, Board Member at Awakening Recovery and Executive Director/Co-Founder at Grace Recovery says, “The truth is, a lot of people drink out of boredom, and right now there is a lot of boredom while being in an ongoing pandemic.
 One of the best ways to fight boredom and continue to abstain from alcohol during Dry January is definitely getting physical activity as it gives your body the chance to release endorphins or “feel-good” chemicals.
 You can take a walk, hike, walk on a treadmill, or do an online yoga video.”
 Whether you hit the gym or walk along the shores of a beach, these active changes will help you curb that urge to pour a glass of liquor and leave you feeling great.

 5. Build a supportive network.
 Tell your team you're off the sauce